-Similarly, in a large majority of the cases, the new Row-Wise SiZer is quite close to the desired $\alpha = 0.05$.
+Similarly, in a large majority of the cases, the new Row-Wise SiZer is quite close to the desired $\alpha=0.05$.

-As expected, the global methods are almost always quite far below the desired level, because they aim at a global size of $\alpha = 0.05$, which requires them to be deliberately conservative when studied in this row-wise sense.
+As expected, the global method are almost always quite far below the desired level, because they aim at a global size of $\alpha=0.05$, which requires them to be deliberately conservative when studied in this row-wise sense.

 A perhaps surprising feature in the KDE setting, studied in Figure 5a, is the 0 values everywhere for the second and third coarsest scales.
 This is due to the crude type of boundary adjustment used.
 Boundary adjustment is essential for estimating the Uniform(0,1) density with kernel estimates, because these methods tend to "round off the corners" at both edges.
-If the summaries of Figure 5 are computed with no adjustment, far too many percentages are 100%, since every realization of most rows has some significant pixels flagged at the To avoid this boundary problem, the simple "circular design" device edges. was used (where the data are treated as periodic, and shifted copies of the data are added at each end).
+If the summaries of Figure 5 are computed with no adjustment, far too many percentages are 100%, since every realization of most rows has some significant pixels flagged at the edges.
+To avoid this boundary problem, the simple "circular design" device was used.
+Here the data are treated as periodic, and shifted copies of the data are added at each end.
+See Silverman (1986), page 31, where it is called the "wrap around" boundary condition.
 While this crude adjustment is reasonably effective at most scales, there are a few where it introduces artifacts such as the zeros shown in Figure 5a.
-Such boundary effects are not a serious issue for the regression settings, because the local linear smoother that is used in both does an automatic first order boundary adjustment.
+Such boundary effects are not a serious issue for the regression settings, because the local linear smoother that is used in both performs an automatic first order boundary adjustment.

 Another departure from the expected size occurs for the regression settings, shown in Figures 5b, 5c, 5d and 5e.
 These are substantial increases in the percentage of realizations flagged as significant at finer scales.
-At these scales, there can be few points in the kernel window, so that the underlying null distributions are better approximated by a t distribution, than by the Gaussian.
-This idea is verified by the fact that it is generally worst for n = 100, better for n = 400, and the problem is nonexistent for n = 1600 and n = 6400.
-Exceptions include the FDRs in Figure 5b and 5e, where the dotted curves for n = 100 disappear for fine scales (because there are never enough data points in the kernel windows, i.e. the SiZer color is always gray), and the RDRs in Figure 5c and 5d, where the dotted curves for n = 100 actually go down for finer scales, because there are typically just a few locations where the data are rich enough to do any inference (thus most of the pixels are colored gray), and in those remaining locations the SiZer color is often completely purple.
+At these scales, there can be few points in the kernel window.
+Therefore, the fact that SiZer uses a local estimator of variance implies, that the underlying null distributions are better approximated by a t distribution, than by the Gaussian.
+This idea is verified by the fact that it is generally worst for n=100, better for n=400, and the problem is nonexistent for n=1600 and n=6400.
+Exceptions include the FDRs in Figure 5b and 5e, where the dotted curves for n=100 disappear for fine scales (because there are never enough data points in the kernel windows, i.e. the SiZer color is always gray), and the RDRs in Figure 5c and 5d, where the dotted curves for n=100 actually go down for finer scales, because there are typically just a few locations where the data are rich enough to do any inference (thus most of the pixels are colored gray), and in those remaining locations the SiZer color is often completely purple.